 Surgery treats the disease doctors know about.
 Other treatments, called "adjuvant" treatments, may also be used to treat hidden disease and reduce the risk of breast cancer recurrence.

-- Chemotherapy is treatment with drugs that attack cancer cells.
+is treatment with drugs that attack cancer cells.
 It's often used after surgery to reduce the risk of the cancer coming back, or recurring.
-The presence of endocrine receptor negative disease, or tumors between 10-20 mm may necessitate the need for adjuvant chemotherapy.
+The presence of endocrine receptor negative disease, or tumors between 10-20 mm, may necessitate the need for adjuvant chemotherapy.

-- Endocrine therapy is sometimes used after surgery in women who have hormone receptor-positive cancer (tumors whose growth seems dependant on estrogen).
+is sometimes used after surgery in women who have hormone receptor-positive cancer (tumors whose growth seems dependent on estrogen).
 In these women, hormone therapy drugs can prevent the tumor from getting the hormone it needs to grow.
-These drugs include tamoxifen for premenopausal women and the aromatase inhibitors Arimidex, Femara, and Aromasin for postmenopausal women.
+These drugs include tamoxifen for pre-menopausal women and the aromatase inhibitors Arimidex, Femara, and Aromasin for post-menopausal women.
 Women who haven't reached menopause may consider having their ovaries removed or taking drugs to stop the ovaries from making hormones that help cancer grow.
 Women with tumors 6 mm or larger require adjuvant endocrine therapy.

 .
 In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
 Herceptin is a drug that's been approved to treat women with metastatic breast cancer that is HER2-positive.
 It stops this protein from making the cancer grow and makes chemotherapy more effective.
 It is most often used in combination with chemotherapy.
 Multiple clinical trials have shown an improved outcome, when Herceptin is added to chemotherapy, and then continued for a total of one year, in the adjuvant setting of breast cancers, even those of small sizes.